-There are so many hemp companies selling smokable hemp flower, but not all of them are using USDA-certified organic hemp flower, and they should be if they have any concern about the health and safety of their customers.
-Here at Orange Fuzz, the health and safety of our customers are top priorities.
+There are so many hemp companies selling smokable hemp flower, but not all of them are using USDA-certified organic hemp flower, and they should be if they have any concern about the safety of their customers.
+Here at Orange Fuzz, the safety of our customers are top priorities.
 That's why we choose to only sell organic hemp that has been certified organic by the USDA, and you're about to find out why it matters.

-To begin, we do this because we believe in protecting the earth and living in a world without pesticides and toxic chemicals that are detrimental to the farmers who use them, humans who consume them, surrounding communities, and our planet.
+To begin, we do this because we believe in protecting the earth and living in a world without pesticides and toxic chemicals that could be detrimental to the farmers who use them, humans who consume them, surrounding communities, and our planet.
 This is why we source all of our CBD hemp flower from a USDA certified organic farm, where the farmer uses regenerative hemp farming practices, which we will discuss in more detail later.

 Is CBD hemp flower regulated?